 Since 1996, Indy RBI has been the proud exclusive Indianapolis affiliate of Major League Baseball’s RBI (Reviving Baseball in Inner Cities) initiative.
-Over 25,000 boys and girls ages 3-18 have played in the Indy RBI program and through participation, know Indy RBI as the area’s premier urban baseball and softball program.
+Over 25,000 boys and girls ages 3-18 have played in Indy RBI, the area’s premier urban baseball and softball program.

 But how and when did Indy RBI get started in Central Indiana?
 The story begins in 1981, when local attorney Milt Thompson and his friend Jim Young, developed a summer high school program focused on creating opportunities for inner-city youth to play baseball – the Indiana Amateur Baseball Association (IABA).
 Fifteen years later, Thompson hired Mike Lennox as executive director.
-From there, Lennox partnered with Major League Baseball’s new RBI program and the rest, as they say, is history.
+From there, Lennox partnered with Major League Baseball’s new RBI program.

-In more recent years, PBI has established and maintained a strong partnership with both Indianapolis Public Schools (IPS) and Indy Parks.
-PBI has served as the manager of all IPS middle and elementary school baseball and softball leagues and has helped coordinate high school baseball and softball participation.
-PBI has been especially proud of its partnership with Indy Parks, with the organizations teaming together to renovate vacant parks like Forest Manor Park to help convert them into safe and inviting playing sites.
-Indy Parks has always been supportive in our facility efforts.
+In more recent years, PBI established and maintained a strong partnership with both Indianapolis Public Schools (IPS) and Indy Parks.
+PBI served as the manager of all IPS middle and elementary school baseball and softball leagues and helped coordinate high school baseball and softball participation.
+PBI was especially proud of its partnership with Indy Parks, with the organizations teaming together to renovate vacant parks like Forest Manor Park to help convert them into safe and inviting playing sites.
+Indy Parks has always been supportive with facility efforts.

-Through an exclusive partnership with Major League Baseball, softball and baseball players ages 13-18 are eligible to be selected to play in RBI Regional Tournaments, where players compete for the opportunity to play on a Major League or college field and a spot in the RBI World Series in Vero Beach, Fla.
+Through an exclusive partnership with Major League Baseball, baseball and softball players ages 13-18 are eligible to be selected to play in RBI Regional Tournaments, where players compete for the opportunity to play on a Major League or college field and a spot in the RBI World Series in Vero Beach, Fla.
 In 2021, Indy RBI’s junior baseball team (ages 13-15) became Indy’s fifth World Series qualifier all time and first since 2007.

-Indy RBI’s goal each year is to have 2,500 baseball and softball participants, and we have great momentum as we roll toward the 2021 season.
+Indy RBI’s goal each year is to have 2,500 baseball and softball participants, and there is great momentum as we move into the 2022 season.
 To attain our goals, we must not forget our mission – to build good character, foster responsible behavior, encourage development of baseball and softball skills, encourage the enjoyment of healthy competition and teamwork, and build the values of honesty, fairness, integrity, inclusion and commitment to excellence.

 We are Indy RBI.
 Let’s play ball!